skyzyx/rg35xx-garlicos-macos-instructions/docs/BIOS_CHECKSUMS.md

 # Appendix: BIOS Checksums

+> [!IMPORTANT]
-> **IMPORTANT:** These checksums are for the BIOS files only.
+> These checksums are for the BIOS files only.
 They do not include the `scummvm` directory (which comes with Garlic OS), nor the `Databases/` and `Machines/` directories that are required for Microsoft MSX emulation.

 Most of the BIOS files used for emulation go into this root `BIOS/` directory.